lasapp/lasapp/README.md

 # Language-Agnostic Static Analysis for Probabilistic Programs

-Replication package for ICSE 2024 submission with the same name.
+Replication package for OOSPLA 2024 submission with the same name.

 The full implementation of the four language-agnosic analyses can be found in `src/static/analysis`.